lorenzo-rovigatti/pyrla/README.md

 	--max-states n
 		set the maximum number of states (jobs) that can be generated.
 Defaults to 100000 -r, --dry-run
-		show a complete summary of the jobs.
+		show a complete summary of the jobs that will run.
 Useful for testing input files -S, --summarise
 		show a synthetic summary of the run
 	-s, --safe
 		enable safe mode.
-No files or directory will be overwritten --start-from n
+No file or directory will be overwritten --start-from n
 		start jobs having an id >= n
 	-v, --version